Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

-where $B$ is the batch size, $T$ is the number of time steps, and $S$ is the number of stress components.
+In the explicit time integration scheme, the evolution equations are enforced directly through the numerical update of the state variables, i.e., they are satisfied by construction during the forward computation and are not included as an additional loss term.
+In this sense, the optimization is constrained by the evolution equations being enforced exactly in the integration scheme.
+For the implicit time integration scheme, the loss function is extended by an additional residual term associated with the evolution equations as shown in \autoref{eq:loss_implicit}, leading to a penalized optimization formulation.

 The AMSGRAD optimizer \citep{reddi2019convergence}, which combines the benefits of ADAM and RMSPROP, is utilized for training in combination with a cyclic learning rate scheduler \citep{smith2017cyclical}, where the learning rate cyclically varies between a base learning rate and a maximum learning rate over a given step size.
-Furthermore, L1 regularization is applied to achieve a sparse network and gradient clipping is applied to prevent gradient explosion.
+Furthermore, gradient clipping is applied to prevent gradient explosion.